 Together with the presiding bishops of the ELCA and The Episcopal Church, we PRAY, FAST and ACT in support of federal programs that support higher education and learning.

 The ELCA is grateful for the role public universities and colleges play in preparing people to serve competently in their callings and responsibilities.
-In the ELCA Social Statement, “Our Calling in Education,” college and university education are mentioned as the principal – almost exclusive – way for people to gain access to higher earnings and occupational or professional status (p.
+In the ELCA Social Statement, “Our Calling in Education,” college and university education are mentioned as the principal – almost exclusive – a way for people to gain access to higher earnings and occupational or professional status (p.
 48).
 Access to higher education is moreover vital to the common good, which we are to serve and promote as part of our vocation (p.
 46).

 Eternal God bless all schools, colleges, and universities, that they may be lively places for sound learning, new discovery, and the pursuit of wisdom; and grant that those who teach and those who learn may find you to be the source of all truth; through Jesus Christ Our Savior and Lord.
 Amen.